arnauldm/skvm/README.md

   make run
 ```

-To launch it, you can execute 'make run' or, at command line :
+To launch it, you can execute `make run` or, at command line :

 ```Shell
   ./build/skvm --guest build/guest --bios build/minibios